-The Base Station / Controller is a component of the UgMO Technologies Augusta advanced irrigation system that employs a radio operating in the 902-928 MHz ISM band using frequency hopping to facilitate a mesh network.
-The radio serves as a wireless link to other components in the system including a bridge unit and a repeater unit which will be certified separately.
-The Base Station also employs a 433.92 MHz receiver to receive information from previously certified moisture sensors.
-There are two models with a common radio assembly.
-The Model UG1024 is a 24 zone unit; the Model UG1012 is a 12 zone unit.
+The Bridge is a component of the UgMO Technologies Augusta advanced irrigation system that employs a radio operating in the 902-928 MHz ISM band using frequency hopping to facilitate a mesh network.
+The radio serves as a wireless link to other components in the system including a base station unit and a repeater unit which will be certified separately.
+The Bridge also employs a 433.92 MHz receiver to receive information from previously certified moisture sensors.
+The Bridge allows for Internet connectivity to the system.

-The Augusta system is comprised of one wireless bridge device (Bridge), which provides internet connectivity for the system, one or more wireless irrigation controllers (Controller), each responsible for managing irrigation events for up to 24 irrigation valves, and one or more wireless repeaters (Repeater) that extend the wireless range of the controller and bridge and allow the coverage of larger areas.
+A typical Augusta system is comprised of one wireless bridge device (Bridge), which provides internet connectivity for the system, one or more wireless irrigation controllers (Controller), each responsible for managing irrigation events for up to 24 irrigation valves, and optional wireless repeaters (Repeater) that extend the wireless range of the controller and bridge and allow covering larger areas.